Carthage offers …

 Technology-friendly classrooms are designed to encourage group discussion.
 The centerpiece of the Clausen Center, the Troha Boardroom, simulates an executive meeting room or directors’ suite, giving students a space for presentations as they prepare for business leadership in a global economy.

 Wondering about jobs and internships?
 Carthage is located in the heart of the Milwaukee-to-Chicago corridor, standing within easy reach of more than 30 Fortune 500 companies.

 Carthage IPE graduates have been hired as computer analysts, financial advisors, financial consultants, floor traders, international business analysts, investment brokers, managers, mutual fund specialists, and by government and nonprofit organizations.
 They’ve also pursued graduate studies in dispute resolution and development studies.

-Special programs like J-Term and Carthage in Chicago, and student organizations including Enactus and Model United Nations give students essential experiences outside the classroom.
+Special programs like J-Term and student organizations including Enactus and Model United Nations give students essential experiences outside the classroom.
 Through these programs, IPE majors can explore economic development around the world, boost their understanding of international politics, and cultivate an entrepreneurial mindset.